-Administration can be an intimidating process for many company directors, even so it can offer the best chance of effecting the recovery and successful turnaround of a business if used properly.
-Entering into administration is often seen as a punishment that insolvent companies are given by the Courts when they’re unable to pay.
-Although some administrators are appointed in this way, company directors/owners also have the right to voluntarily appoint their own administrator independently.
+Administration can be an intimidating process for many company directors; even so it can offer the best chance of effecting the recovery and successful turnaround of a business if used properly.
+Entering into administration is often seen as a punishment that insolvent companies are given by the courts when they’re unable to pay.
+Although some administrators are appointed in this way, many company directors choose to voluntarily appoint their own administrator independently.

-When a company enters administration all company control is passed to an appointed administrator (who must be a licensed insolvency practitioner).
-The administrator’s primary goal is to leverage the company’s assets and business to repay creditors as quickly and as fully as possible without preference.
+When a company enters administration the control of the company is passed to the appointed administrator (who must be a licensed insolvency practitioner).
+The administrator’s primary goal is to leverage the company’s assets to repay creditors as quickly and as fully as possible without preference.
 The administrator is given a period of 8 weeks to send out formal administrative proposals to all of the insolvent company’s creditors.
 These proposals will typically contain a basic plan of action that the administrator will follow to repay debts, information about the current status of the company, and the administrator’s anticipated outcome.

-In the unfortunate situation that the company is unable to recover from its' liabilities it will be put into compulsory liquidation by the Court, during which all of its assets are sold and the company itself is dissolved.
-The insolvency practitioner should ensure that directors are protected from accusations of wrongful trading by handling the company’s final transactions and closing duties at this time, although a director conduct report will be compiled afterwards which will examine the transactions during the years leading up to the company’s eventual insolvency.
+In the unfortunate situation that the company is unable to recover from its current financial concerns it will be placed into voluntary liquidation, during which all of its assets are sold and the company itself is dissolved.
+The insolvency practitioner will ensure that directors are protected from accusations of wrongful trading by handling the company’s final transactions and closing duties at this time, although a director conduct report will be compiled afterwards which will examine the transactions during the years leading up to the company’s eventual insolvency.

 If you are concerned about what happens during company administration, or you’d simply like to know whether administration is a suitable option for your insolvent company, call us today on 0800 644 6080 for a free consultation.
-Our extensive office network comprises 55 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.